henrique-britoleao/monitoring-project/README.md

 problem and monitor the adequateness of the trained model for subsequent batches of data.
 To do so, the pipeline controls for two different types of drift:

-    - Covariate drift: cahnges in the distribution of covariates used to make the predictions
+    - Covariate drift: changes in the distribution of covariates used to make the predictions
     - Concept drift: changes in the output distribution

 The pipeline also checks the performance of the model over the different datasets.